 But the use of digital technologies to achieve development goals goes back much further than that.

 To 1956, and the installation of the developing world’s first digital computer: the HEC-2M.
-It was used to undertake numerical calculations in the Indian Institute of Statistics in Kolkata, including statistical analyses for India’s national plans such as the Second Five-Year Plan (1956-61).
+It was used to undertake numerical calculations at the Indian Statistical Institute in Kolkata, including statistical analyses for India’s national plans such as the Second Five-Year Plan (1956-61).
 We should thus have already celebrated the golden jubilee of ICT4D.

 Even more intriguing, one of the original team members that worked with the HEC-2M is in his 70s but still very much around: Prof. Dwijesh Dutta Majumder, who is now Professor Emeritus at the ISI, and currently researching particularly on medical image processing.